The 2022/23 season marks the 35th anniversary of women’s football at Arsenal – and what a 35 years it’s been.

 That historic campaign came in the middle of a spell of unprecedented success during which we won nine consecutive league titles.
 And although we haven’t won the league since 2012, we had until 2017 won a trophy every season since 2003.

 We did manage an unbeaten Spring Series campaign to finish third, one point behind champions Chelsea and Manchester City, and but for Liverpool’s late equaliser in a thrilling 4-4 draw would have taken the title.
 Even better, we have the Continental Cup back in the trophy cabinet after beating Manchester City 1-0 in the 2018 final.

-The current squad is an exciting blend of youth and experience, featuring English, Scottish and Irish internationals, four of the Dutch players who won the 2017 Women’s Euros and young stars who have come through the ranks here.
+The current squad is an exciting blend of youth and experience, featuring 8 different nationalities and young stars who have come through the ranks here.